FAQ's

 Q.Can I set up an appointment to speak to an attorney?

-A.As long as you already accepted as our client in the case that you are trying to speak to your attorney about.
+A.As long as you already accepted as our client, and your case has been assigned to an attorney.

 Q.Are you open during lunch?